-MRAD 408 Radiation Biology and Protection - The student is reintroduced to the basic interactions of radiation with matter.
+MRAD 308 Radiation Biology and Protection - The student is reintroduced to the basic interactions of radiation with matter.
 An in-depth study of intracellular responses to radiation is made.
 The latter part of this course deals with radiation pathology and human experience with radiation injury.
 The aims and objectives of radiation protection are discussed, as well as the various organizations responsible for establishing protection standards.
 The course then deals with regulations governing the use of diagnostic radiation and methods of reducing exposure to the patient, the technologist and fellow workers.

-MRAD 409 Specialized Procedures - Includes discussion of the specialized radiographic procedures utilized to demonstrate the vascular tree, the central nervous system and the digestive, biliary and genito-urinary tracts.
+MRAD 309 Specialized Procedures - Includes discussion of the specialized radiographic procedures utilized to demonstrate the vascular tree, the central nervous system and the digestive, biliary and genito-urinary tracts.
 Also included is a brief discussion of pediatric radiography and C.T. scanning.

-PHYS 109 Physics for Medical Radiography - An introductory course which emphasizes the application of physical phenomena in medical radiography.
+PHYS 110/210 Physics for Medical Radiography - An introductory course which emphasizes the application of physical phenomena in medical radiography.
 It includes the structural and physical properties of matter, static electricity, direct and alternating current, magnetism, mechanics, energy, wave motion, sound, thermodynamics, optics, quantum concepts, production of x-rays, interaction of x-rays with matter, radioactivity, x-ray tubes, radiation detection and the basics of digital radiography.

-PHYS 309 Physics for Medical Radiography - See PHYS 109.

-Mr. R. Mabbett, R.T., Associate Dean
+Jannie Scriabin, B.Sc.
+(Hons), M.Sc., A.R.T.
+(Clin.Chem., MLT), Associate Dean

+Miss A. McMillen, R.T.R., Dipl.
+Hlth.
+Care Mgt., M.Ed., Program Head

 Mrs. S.G.
 Hundvik, R.T., M.Ed.

-Mrs. D. Kaplun, R.T., A.C.(R)
+Mrs. D. Kaplun, A.C.R.

-Miss A. McMillen, R.T., Dipl.
-Hlth.
-Care Mgt., M.Ed., Program Head

 Mr. E. Seeram, B.Sc., R.T.

 Mr. R.J.
 Smith, R.T.

 Miss O.H.
-Triska, A.C.(R), Dipl.
+Triska, A.C.R., Dipl.
 Adult Ed.

 Mrs. I. Williamson, R.T.

 Mrs. M. Grose, Technical Staff

+For specific program information, please contact the Program Head at 432-8743.

-Nuclear Medicine
+Nuclear Medicine Technology